nataliatesarova/project-one/README.md

 ### Bugs
 * An error was found with the footer since the h3 ("Follow Wave Eye Clinic") was placed in the ul.
 This was fixed by moving the h3 above the ul.
-* A Parse error was observed with the CSS Jigsaw validator since a curly bracket was omitted.
+* A parse error was observed with the CSS Jigsaw validator since a curly bracket was omitted.
 This error was rectified on addition of the bracket.

 ### Manual testing

 Navigation bar
-  - About us - When selected, the page is redirected to the home page, the text is highlighted when hovered.
+  - About us - When selected, the page is redirected to the home page, the text is underlined when hovered.
 Pass.
   - Services - When selected, the page is redirected to the Services page.
-The text is highlighted when hovered and stays like that when in the page.
+The text is underlined when hovered.
 Pass.
-Contact - When selected, the page is redirected to the request appointment page.
-The text is highlighted when hovered.
+  - Contact - When selected, the page is redirected to the request appointment page.
+The text is underlined when hovered.
 Pass.
-  - Logo- appears on all pages and is responsive.
+  - Logo - appears on all pages and is responsive.
 Pass.

 Text
   - Confirm that text fonts were loaded and were responsive to different screen sizes.
 Pass.